Interview Q&A

 What are common mistakes teams make with LLMs when using Agentic AI with .NET?

 Short answer: Interviewers want a crisp definition, a practical example from your projects, and awareness of trade-offs—not textbook dumps.
-How to structure your answer (60–90 seconds) Define LLMs in plain language for A…
+Explain a bit more How to structure your answer (60–90 seconds) Define LLMs in p…

 Senior Detailed